Welcome to the UK Trade Policy Observatory

 Our Briefing Papers provide a unique analysis of various elements of trade policy in the post-Brexit era.

-Briefing Paper 77 - Trade and Growth
+Briefing Paper 82 - Trade Policy and the Production of Electric Vehicles.

 Find all our Briefing papers